-Clothing Regulations - All Events Item Men Women Shirts UTG, polo or button down style shirt with sleev collars (UTG brand collars are permitted).
-Visit Sleeveless shirts or tops are NOT permitted reg For Scotch Doubles, matching shirts are preferr For teams, matching team shirts are required p www.ultimateteamgear.com ardless of gender or classification ed but not required Pants Casual or dress pants Neat and clean jeans Business casual or denim shorts No tears, holes, or threadbare spots including designer clothing incorporating such features as a part of the design - no exceptions Casual or dress pants Neat and clean jeans Business casual or denim shorts Capri-style pants No tears, holes, or threadbare spots including designer clothing incorporating such features as a part of the design - no exceptions Yoga pants or leggings are permitted, must be dark color, solid and non-transparent Dresses &gt; Sleeved dresses of conservative length &gt; Skirts of conservative length &gt; Culottes Footwear All footwear must be closed-toe and normal in the manner of its style and wear.
+Clothing Regulations - All Events Item Men Women Shirts UTG, polo or button-down style shirt with sleeves and fold-over collar or other CSI-approved collars (UTG brand collars are permitted).
+T-Shirts, Sleeveless shirts or tops are NOT Permitted regardless of gender or classification For Scotch Doubles, matching shirts are preferred but not required For teams, matching team shirts are required per section E2 Team Matching Shirt Requirements Pants Casual or dress pants Neat and clean jeans Business casual or denim shorts No tears, holes, or threadbare spots including designer clothing incorporating such features as a part of the design - no exceptions Casual or dress pants Neat and clean jeans Business casual or denim shorts Capri-style pants No tears, holes, or threadbare spots including designer clothing incorporating such features as a part of the design - no exceptions Yoga pants or leggings are permitted, must be dark color, solid and non-transparent Dresses Sleeved dresses of conservative length Skirts of conservative length Culottes Footwear All footwear must be closed toe and normal in the manner of its style and wear.
 Shoes with laces must be properly tied.
-Hats Billed or brimmed hats or caps must be clean, r Tams permitted.
-Stocking caps or ski caps of ar The final authority on all dress code issues is the e section referee - no exceptions.
+Headwear Billed or brimmed hats or caps must be clean, neat, and worn with the bill straight forward or straight backward.
+Skull caps, bandanas, or head bands may be worn but must be conservative, neat, and clean.
+Tams permitted.
+Stocking caps, ski caps, or hoods of any kind are not permitted.
+The final authority on all dress code issues is the Hea d Referee or above - no exceptions.